openvinotoolkit/openvino/docs/optimization_guide/nncf/filter_pruning.md

 @endsphinxtabset

+### 5. Multi-GPU distributed training
-> **NOTE**: In the case of distributed multi-GPU training (not DataParallel), you should call `compression_ctrl.distributed()` before the fine-tuning that will inform optimization methods to do some adjustments to function in the distributed mode.
+In the case of distributed multi-GPU training (not DataParallel), you should call `compression_ctrl.distributed()` before the fine-tuning that will inform optimization methods to do some adjustments to function in the distributed mode.
 @sphinxtabset

 @sphinxtab{PyTorch}

-@snippet docs/optimization_guide/nncf/code/pruning_torch.py distributed
+@snippet docs/optimization_guide/nncf/code/qat_torch.py distributed

 @endsphinxtab

 @sphinxtab{TensorFlow 2}

-@snippet docs/optimization_guide/nncf/code/pruning_tf.py distributed
+@snippet docs/optimization_guide/nncf/code/qat_tf.py distributed

 @endsphinxtab

 @endsphinxtabset

-Below, we describe an optional API that allows saving/loading model checkpoints during the training.
+### 6. Export quantized model
+When fine-tuning finishes, the quantized model can be exported to the corresponding format for further inference: ONNX in the case of PyTorch and frozen graph - for TensorFlow 2.

+@sphinxtabset

+@sphinxtab{PyTorch}

+@snippet docs/optimization_guide/nncf/code/qat_torch.py export

+@endsphinxtab

+@sphinxtab{TensorFlow 2}

+@snippet docs/optimization_guide/nncf/code/qat_tf.py export

+@endsphinxtab

+@endsphinxtabset

+These were the basic steps to applying the QAT method from the NNCF.
+However, it is required in some cases to save/load model checkpoints during the training.
 Since NNCF wraps the original model with its own object it provides an API for these needs.

 ### 7. (Optional) Save checkpoint
 To save model checkpoint use the following API: